ninanovikoffr/ninanovikoffr/README.md

 ## Projects

-Most of my repositories are related to academic assignments and personal learning.
-Recently, I’ve been expanding into creative and front-end development projects.
+My repositories currently contain academic coursework and front-end development projects.

-More personal and creative projects are coming soon.
+New creative and technical projects will be released soon.